soumya-jyoti1512/multi-agent-social-nav/README.md

 ## My Contributions

-My work focused on extending the system's **perception infrastructure and environment mapping** — the input layer the RL policy operates on top of.
+My work focused on extending the system's **perception infrastructure and environment mapping**.
+The input layer the RL policy operates on top of.
 Both contributions involve classical robotics components and directly interface with the robot learning system by modifying the RL agent's